We arrive in Carnarvon and go to the tourist information centre. Shut;

 (knickers come to mind) or toilet paper can be substituted.

 5: A qualified medical officer in the event of muscle pulls or heart

-caused by the stress of competition.
+attack caused by the stress of competition.

 1: In one corner of the "field" the stake is driven into the ground and

 orientation and deployment of the competing vehicles.

 2: A line is then drawn across the field at right angles to the wind.